robak86/hardwired/README.md

 A scoped container inherits all the singleton instances from its parent container but provides:

 - **Isolation**: Scoped dependencies are created anew within the scope and are not shared outside of it.
+They are also not inherited by other child scopes.
 - **Overriding**: You can override definitions within a scope without affecting the parent container or other scopes.
-- **Lifecycle Management**: Scoped dependencies are managed independently, allowing you to control their creation and disposal within the scope.
+- **Lifecycle Management**: Scoped dependencies are managed independently, allowing you to control their creation within the [scope](#using-scoped-containers) or [the definition](#creating-child-scopes-from-the-definitions).

 By utilizing scopes, you can ensure that specific components are instantiated fresh within a particular context while still reusing singleton dependencies from the parent container.